singha-brother/ctf_challenges/TryHackMe/overpass/readme.md

 [{ "name": "System", "pass": "saydrawnlyingpicture" }]
 ```

 - there is no username System.
-Try to change user from `/etc/passwd` file
 - it is james' password
 - try to run linpeas
 - Interesting outputs